vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/06_kAlAdhvaprakAshanam.md

 <details><summary>English</summary>

 Now the rising of the month will be explained.
 Here, the day is the dark fortnight and the night is the bright fortnight.[^79]

+[^79]:

+    The day is the period when the sun shines and the moon, in the form of apāna, declines.
+For this reason, the day is conceived to be the period of the dark fortnight.
+Similarly, during the night, apāna, in the form of the moon, arises; therefore, the night is conceived as the bright fortnight.
 </details>